stiliajohny/stiliajohny.github.io/content/posts/wales-tracer-9-gt/index.en.md

 Finishing our lunch, at around four, two hours later, we start heading towards our accommodation for the night.<br>
 Next stop, the [Rustic Green Shepherds Hut under the Wenlock Edge](https://www.airbnb.co.uk/rooms/602604607035936002?guests=1&adults=1&s=67&unique_share_id=b7c7491c-5881-4df7-9d47-9c0f8cd535e9).
 We were there by five.
 We were both tired, and we were both hungry.
 We had a nice diner from the local petrol station and a couple of beers, and we headed to sleep early. <br>

 ## Day 2

+- Start: 10:00
+- End:
+- Miles:
+- Fuel:

+### The story

+We started the day early.
+None of us slept well overnight.
+The time was around five in the morning when we woke up as the cold was getting worst.
+The wind was whistling through the woods, and the rain was aggressively striking the Shepherds Hut roof all night. <br>

+I put some wood in the stove and started the fire; before we knew it, the Hut was warm enough to start moving again.
+We had a long day ahead.
+I made some coffee and started looking at the plans for the day.
+The SatNav showed approximately 160 miles, around four hours, with no stops.
+But I knew if we left at eight, we wouldn't finish the day before six in the evening.
+It's easy to double your journey, with some stops for pictures, a couple of coffees, and some food; the time adds up before you know it.

+We quickly packed our bags and got ready.
+We hit the road by nine o'clock, heading to Snowdonia.
+Today was the day that we would do the Walles Loop ride.
+It was a must for a rider to do that at least once.
+It was better to make an early start.

+The first stop was the Chainbridge in Llantysilio, where the A5 meets B5103.
+A great bridge near by the Horseshoe Falls.
+An excellent destination if you like river kayaking.
+After a quick stop, a couple of pictures, and some rain and cold, we continued our journey.
+We headed towards the Horseshoe Pass viewpoint. <br>

+As we got closer to the viewpoint, the fog became thicker and thicker.
+There was also some rain, but very thin, just enough to fall through the dense fog.
+Riding in these conditions was unsafe; I turned the indicators on and rode slower than usual.
+After ten minutes in this fog, I couldn't see in front of me for 100 yards.
+We had to stop.
+We were cold but not wet; the rainproofs kept the water out.
+There was a good investment if you ask me.
+Not the pretiest to wear, btu the dryest of al other options.

 ## Day 3